Arcadia Players - New England's Period Instrument Ensemble

 historical performance practice to illuminate and invigorate the great Western heritage of vocal and instrumental music. |

-by our media sponsor New England Public Media, and by the Cultural Councils of Amherst, Hadley, Northampton, and South Hadley,
+by our media sponsor New England Public Media, and by the Cultural Councils of Amherst, and South Hadley,

 Arcadia Players is Ensemble-in-Residence at the Arthur F. Kinney Center for Interdisciplinary Renaissance Studies.

-by our media sponsor New England Public Media, and by the Cultural Councils of Amherst, Hadley, Northampton, and South Hadley,
+by our media sponsor New England Public Media, and by the Cultural Councils of Amherst, and South Hadley,

 Arcadia Players is Ensemble-in-Residence at the Arthur F. Kinney Center for Interdisciplinary Renaissance Studies.